catkhanh/heart-failure-survival-analysis/README.md

 The apparent concordance of the Cox model was 0.727.
 This is not external validation and should not be presented as expected performance in a new population.

-The global proportional-hazards test was not statistically significant (p = 0.347), but ejection fraction had an individual test p-value of 0.043.
-Its diagnostic plot should therefore be inspected before treating the simple Cox model as final.

 ## Reproduce

 Open R in this folder and run: